-According to the specifications from Solvency II, all assets "are to be invested in a form and manner that guarantees the safety, the quality, the liquidity and the profitability of the entire portfolio" (Article 139 of the law).
+According to the specifications from Solvency II, all assets "are to be invested in a form and manner that guarantees the safety, the quality, the liquidity and the profitability of the entire portfolio" (Article 139 of the LAW).
 For the management of investments the principle of freedom of investment applies by taking into account the "Prudent Personal Principle".
 Great attention is paid to the monitoring and management of the investment risks.

-Only those types of investment, whose opportunities and risk can be understood and assessed adequately, shall be chosen.
+Only those types of investments, whose opportunities and risks can be understood and assessed adequately, shall be chosen.

-The most material risk within the market risks of GRAWE RE is the equity risk amounting to 76.4% of the SCR market risk with taking into account the diversification effect.
+The most material risk within the market risks of GRAWE RE is the equity risk amounting to 78.6% (2017: 78.0%) of the SCR market risk.
 The equity risk describes the possible volatilities in the share prices.
-The amount of the equity risk results primarily due to the strategic participation in Medlife Insurance Ltd. where the equity risk from only this participation is kEUR 25,090 and kEUR 227 from Flutrana.
+The amount of the equity risk results primarily due to the strategic participation in Medlife Insurance Ltd. where the equity risk stemming from this participation is kEUR 19,513 (2017: kEUR 22,213) and an additional amount from Flutrana of kEUR 212 (2017: kEUR 212).
 The strategic participation is stressed according to the standard formula at a level of 22%.
-The remaining amount of risk comes from Type 1 equity exposure stressed at 37.5% resulting in an additional equity risk of kEUR 3,963 and Type 2 stressed at 47.5% adding another kEUR 1,030.
+The remaining amount of risk comes from type 1 equity exposure stressed at 32.7% resulting in an additional equity risk of kEUR 2,313 (2017: kEUR 4,176) and equities type 2 stressed at 42.7% adding another kEUR 8 (2017: kEUR 1,546).

-Spread risk in GRAWE RE represents 17.7% of the SCR market risk.
+Spread risk in GRAWE RE represents 21.9% (2017: 21.3%) of the SCR market risk.
 The spread risk incorporates the values of assets, liabilities and financial instruments with regard to changes in the amount or in the volatility of the profit spread over the risk-free interest curve (credit spread).
-Changes in the credit spread result, for instance, due to a deterioration in the credit rating of security issuers.
+Changes in the credit spread arise, for instance, from a deterioration in the credit rating of security issuers.

 Concentration risk includes the risks that are caused by a lack of diversification of the capital investment portfolio or by a high exposure to the default risk of a single issuer of securities or a group of related issuers.
-In GRAWE RE this risk represents only 3% of the SCR market risk.
+In GRAWE RE this risk represents only 1.0% (2017: 1.9%) of the SCR market risk.

-The interest rate risk in GRAWE RE results due to changes in market value of interestbearing financial instruments caused by changes in the interest curve and has a share of 2.7% of the SCR market risk.
+The interest rate risk in GRAWE RE results from changes in the market value of interest-bearing financial instruments caused by changes in the interest curve and has a share of 18.5% (2017: 19.1%) of the SCR market risk.
 In the interest rate risk of the standard formula, in addition to the interest sensitivity of the investments (asset side) also those of the liabilities (of the life liability side) are taken into consideration.

 Currency risk is the sensitivity of assets, liabilities and financial instruments with regard to changes in the amount or in the volatility of the exchange rates.
-Despite the currency-matched investment at GRAWE RE, the currency risk is only 0.01% of the SCR market risk.
+Despite the currency-matched investment at GRAWE RE, the currency risk is only 6.5% (2017: 8.9%) of the SCR market risk.